AElfProject/AElf/docs/tutorials/dapp/smartContractHelloWorld.md

 ## Hello World contract

 The following content will walk you through the basics of writing a smart contract.
-These files are already **included** in the source folder so there's no need to create these, for every source file that's presented, the give path is given so you can easily navigate to the file using vscode's file explorer panel.
+These files are already **included** in the source folder so there's no need to create these, for every source file that's presented, the path is given so you can easily navigate to the file using vscode's file explorer panel.

 ### Definition and implementation